 If we try to read the above into Excel (or other spreadsheet programme), we will get something like this:

-The value for ‘taxa’ was split into two columns (instead of being put in one column
+The value for ‘trainer’ was split into two columns (instead of being put in one column

-D).
+F).
 This can propagate to a number of further errors.
 For example, the “extra” column will be interpreted as a column with many missing values (and without a proper header!).
-In addition to that, the value in column

 If you want to store your data in

-*.csv and expect that your data may contain commas in their values, you can avoid the problem discussed above by putting the values in quotes (“”).
-This example data file applies this rule so the actual data looks like:
+csv format and expect that your data values may contain commas, you can avoid the problem discussed above by putting the values to be included in the same column in quotes (“”).
+Applying this rule, the data might look like this:

-However, if you are working with already existing dataset in which the data values are not included in “” and but which have commas as both delimiters and parts of data values, you are potentially facing a major problem with data cleaning.
+csv in Excel will not lead to an extra column, because Excel will only use commas that fall outside of quotation marks as delimiting characters.
+However, if you are working with an already existing dataset in which the data values are not included in “” but which have commas as both delimiters and parts of data values, you are potentially facing a major problem with data cleaning.

 If the dataset you’re dealing with contains hundreds or thousands of records, cleaning them up manually (by either removing commas from the data values or putting the values into quotes - “”) is not only going to take hours and hours but may potentially end up with you accidentally introducing many errors.

-Cleaning up datasets is one of major problems in many scientific disciplines.
+Cleaning up datasets is one of the major problems in many scientific disciplines.
 The approach almost always depends on the particular context.
 However, it is a good practice to clean the data in an automated fashion, for example by writing and running a script.
-Other lessons in Data Carpentry covering shell, Python and R will give you the basis for developing skills to build relevant scripts.
+The Python and R lessons will give you the basis for developing skills to build relevant scripts.

 Be careful when using commas in values